parulnith/parulnith/README.md

 ### Hi there 👋

 I am Parul and I work as a Data Scientist at [H2O.ai](www.h2o.ai).Previously I worked as a Machine Learning Engineer at [Weights & Biases](https://wandb.ai/site).
 I combine data science and developer advocacy in my work.
-I also like to write articles focussed on Data Science and Software development.Im also co-authoring a book on [Machine learning for High Risk Applications](https://learning.oreilly.com/library/view/machine-learning-for/9781098102425/cover.html).
+I also like to write articles focussed on Data Science and Software development.
+I have also co-authored a book on [Machine learning for High Risk Applications](https://learning.oreilly.com/library/view/machine-learning-for/9781098102425/cover.html).

 <img src="https://github.com/parulnith/parulnith/blob/main/book.jpg" width="300" height="400">